 Sometimes it makes sense to make a sale and monetize your blog post in your call to action.
-This is also called pre-selling.
+I also call this pre-selling.
 You talk about a topic and then at the end, make a recommendation for a product that helps your readers learn more or take the next step.

 Example: There’s a lot more to be said about crafting a strong call to action.
-Take a look at this guide to learn more.
+Look at this guide to learn more.

 Invite Them To Join Your List